jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 How to access dictionary values
 ------------------------

 The tests cover how to create `dictionaries  <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_, and what I can use as ``keys``.
-How do I access the values of a dictionary?
+This part covers how to access the values of a dictionary

 RED: make it fail
 ^^^^^^^^^^^^^^^^^